triangledirt/books/Lacy.md

 And they said, "Westlake."
 We've got to get you to Westlake.
 We found this crazy girl in a fountain and we took her away.
 She wasn't even wearing shoes!
 I wondered how I was getting home that night and imagined Ben having to drive all this way in my puma.

-Then we were there, took an exit off the highway and a few turns later, went through a black iron gate that said "Westlake Retreat".
+Then we were there, took an exit off the highway and a few turns later, went through a black iron gate that said "Westlake Retreat."
 I was excited we were there.
 I don't believe how naive I was.
 I really thought I was leaving that night.

 ## 3
 They were true to their word and took the handcuffs off when we got there.
 William walked me in while Tracy sat in the car.
 We went through double doors and up to a reception desk.
 William and I did some paperwork, and I was saying my goodbyes to him and he was wishing me well and gave me his card and told me to call him when I got out to let him know I was ok.
 I told him I would call.